AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

-# Authenticate your users with tokens
+# Authenticate your users with AccessTokens

-Authentication is the act of validating the identity of each user who has credentials to access your system, and providing them with a digital token that gives privileges to specific Agora Call, Streaming, Messaging or Analytics functionality.
+Authentication is the act of validating the identity of each user who has credentials to access your system, and providing them with a digital AccessToken that gives privileges to specific Agora Call, Streaming, Messaging or Analytics functionality.

-Agora uses digital tokens to authenticate users and their privileges before they access an Agora service.
-For example, the token granted to a standard user has the `kJoinChannel` privilege only; this user may only join a channel.
+Agora uses digital AccessTokens to authenticate users and their privileges before they access an Agora service.
+For example, the AccessToken granted to a standard user has the `kJoinChannel` privilege only; this user may only join a channel.
 A moderator has `kInvitePublishVideoStream` and can invite people to a video stream.
 As you see, the privileges names are incomprehensibly difficult, you grant admin users the `kAdministrateChannel` privilege.

-This section shows you how to integrate industrial grade security into your Agora app using tokens.
+This section shows you how to integrate industrial grade security into your Agora app using `AccessToken`s.

 ##  Understand the tech